This post contains affiliate links.

 As a parent, it’s hard not to worry how she will manage all her papers and things without out her backpack.
 Luckily, I have friends whose children are currently in middle school.
 They assuage my worries and gave some tips.

 Tip #1: purchase a high quality 3-ring binder.
-School Specialty sent us a Case-it Mighty Zip Tab O-Ring 3-inch binder that will work perfectly.
+My daughter uses a Case-it Mighty Zip Tab O-Ring 3-inch binder that will work perfectly.
 If you remember Trapper Keepers from our school days, this is the souped-up version of a Trapper Keeper–without the velcro giving you away every time you open it.
 This binder is so big, it can function as her backpack (except for holding her lunchbox).
 The binder has a shoulder strap and a hand strap to make it easy to carry.
 It’s sturdy and will survive traveling from bus to school and back again.

 Inside is where the magic happens.
 The 3-inch binder on the right is big enough to hold her papers for all her classes.
 The left side contains a zippered pencil pouch for small things.
 There’s also a mini-accordion file where she can organized papers and worksheets.
 The accordion can be easily accessed with a separate zipper so there’s no need to unzip the entire thing.